CMlhc/CMlhc.github.io/_includes/about/en.md

 > My will is do my own.

-Hey, I'm a light rain tea cooking, Northeastern University Computer Science and Engineering 2016 students, mainly from the [zhihu](https://www.zhihu.com/people/haochun_liang/).
+Hey, I'm CMlhc, Northeastern University Computer Science and Engineering 2016 students, mainly from the [zhihu](https://www.zhihu.com/people/haochun_liang/).

 ##### Talks